 The baker on the bakery ships is also in 2019 DAT BACKHUS.

-To make sure that the Christmas baking tradition is not lost in the families, DAT BACKHUS has supported the Hamburg Fairytale Ships with two bakery ships for the past twelve years to pass on this
+To make sure that the Christmas baking tradition is not lost in the families, DAT BACKHUS has supported the Hamburg Fairytale Ships with two bakery ships for the past thirteen years to pass on

 Over 10,000 little cookie bakers bake more than 100,000 cookies and 10,000 pastries every year on the ships.
 5,000 kg dough, sugar, chocolate sprinkles, and raisins are processed by the little bakers.
 Placed in a row, the pastry plates would cover a length of 3,300 metres.
 That is almost twice the distance around the Inner Alster Lake.